Introducing mobile apps to an industry

 Prior to that, I created interactive prototypes used by our business development team to gather customer feedback until development began.

 I designed the app from scratch in Sketch, and published it in Zeplin to our in-house developers.

-I created a fresh perspective on CFTPay's brand identity for our new foray into mobile.
+I created a fresh perspective on CFTPay's brand identity and design patterns for our new foray into mobile.

 A full custom set of icons meets the app's unique needs.

 I created a modernized version of the brand's color palette for the app, and we selected Proxima Nova as our new typographic identity for all new products.

 The CFTPay app is created by CFTPay for consumers whose direct relationship is with their debt settlement company rather than CFTPay.
 Think of it as a digital wallet that you are automatically signed up for when you join a debt relief program.
 The app is advertised to clients by their debt relief companies after program enrollment.

 This created a question around how the app would be branded and marketed.
 We agreed that in the long run, we might consider having multiple white labeled copies of the app, each under the brand name and visual identity of our debt relief partners.

 In the short term, we would launch just one app under the brand CFTPay, and it would display brand elements of the debt settlement company.